tigellus/Markdown/2. Mechanical Ventilation/11. Complications/Complications.md

 # ~Question 8
 How can you prevent Ventilator-Induced Diaphragmatic Dysfunction (VIDD):

-[WRONG] Sedating the patient to make the diaphragm and other respiratory muscles rest until the infection if fully treated.
+[WRONG] Sedating the patient to make the diaphragm and other respiratory muscles rest until the infection is fully treated.
 [RIGHT] Limiting controlled ventilation to the minimum necessary.
-As soon as the patient's respiratory function allows and as soon as the patient's respiratory drive recovers, the patient should trigger the ventilator and participate in the breathing effort.
+As soon as the patient's respiratory drive recovers, the patient should trigger the ventilator and participate in the breathing effort.
 [WRONG] Giving high level of ventilator support to the patient until the disease is completely treated, then training the patient with very little assist for long periods.
 [WRONG] Allowing spontaneous breathing during the entire period on mechanical ventilation, despite other indications.